-You may choose to seek a diagnosis for suspected ASD if:
+You may choose to seek a diagnosis for suspected Autism if:

-- You have been diagnosed with a mental health condition or intellectual disability during childhood or adolescence but think that you may have ASD.
+- You have been diagnosed with a mental health condition or intellectual disability during childhood or adolescence but think that you may have Autism.

 - You have struggled with feeling socially isolated and different.

-- Your child or other family member has been diagnosed with ASD and some of the characteristics of autism sound familiar to you.
+- Your child or other family member has been diagnosed with Autism and some of the characteristics of autism sound familiar to you.

-The ASD testing carefully assesses you in the following areas:
+The Autism testing carefully assesses you in the following areas:

 - Developmental history